AVAILABLE

 In the Steps of Thomas Hardy

-Few writers
+Few

-English landscape, particularly Dorset, as brilliantly as
+of the English landscape, particularly Dorset, as brilliantly

-Thomas Hardy.
+as Thomas Hardy.

 Today